Language

 3

-The remaining two values are calculated automatically and displayed in their respective fields.
-Input fields are marked with an Input badge, while calculated fields show a Result badge for easy identification.
+The remaining two values are calculated automatically as you type.
+Fields you fill in show an Input badge, while computed fields show a Result badge.

 Features